-Ultimately, the fourth industrial revolution needs to be embraced by those within accountancy, and the available technology needs to be accepted and utilised.
-Ultimately, business owners and decision makers are aware it exists, and if their accountant isn’t making suggestions about what they should use, or providing them with solutions, then they will find another who will.
+Ultimately, the fourth industrial revolution needs to be embraced by those within accountancy, and the available technology needs to be accepted and utilized.
+Ultimately, business owners and decision-makers are aware it exists, and if their accountant isn’t making suggestions about what they should use, or providing them with solutions, then they will find another who will.
 Accountants must embrace the changes and use the technological tools available at their disposal.
 Technology is not a threat.
-Technology is going to revolutionise the finance function and encourage businesses to expect more; so, isn’t it time to offer more to your clients and business stakeholders?
+Technology is going to revolutionize the finance function and encourage businesses to expect more; so, isn’t it time to offer more to your clients and business stakeholders?

 Technology will help, and not hinder, the progression and success of the accountant in practice and in business.
 But accountants must be ready to step forward and not be left behind.

-If you're ready to embrace new technology in accounting, why not give our free guide a read to find out how accounts payable (AP) automation can revolutionise your accounts department.
+If you're ready to embrace new technology in accounting, why not give our free guide a read to find out how accounts payable (AP) automation can revolutionize your accounts department.